2015 Year In Review

 Major Development Initiatives

-Progress continued in 2014 on a few major projects that will have a transformative impact on San Leandro:
+Progress continued in 2015 on several major projects that will have a transformative impact on San Leandro:

-- The Cornerstone Apartments broke ground in December.
+- The Marea Alta Apartments began assembly of the modular units in October.
 This project will bring 200 residential units to Downtown San Leandro.

-- The Metropolitan Transportation Commission approved a $440,000 grant to the City to prepare a plan to transform the area around Bayfair Center and the adjacent BART station into a vibrant and sustainable transit-oriented neighborhood.
+- The City initiated preparations of a plan to transform the area around Bayfair Center and the adjacent BART station into a vibrant and sustainable transit-oriented neighborhood, funded by a $440,000 grant from the Metropolitan Transportation Commission.

-- The City also received $200,000 from Caltrans to develop a plan for the San Leandro Creek Master Plan.
-The Plan envisions a pedestrian-oriented and attractively designed trail through San Leandro to enhance the natural landscape and recreational experience of the creek.
+- The City began a study for the San Leandro Creek Master Plan, funded by a $200,000 Caltrans grant awarded last year.
+The plan envisions a pedestrian-oriented and attractively designed trail through San Leandro to enhance the natural landscape and recreational experience of the creek.

 Beautifying the City